AdobeDocs/experience-manager-65.en/help/assets/content-fragments/persisted-queries.md

 ---
 title: Persisted GraphQL queries
 description: Learn how to to persist GraphQL queries in Adobe Experience Manager to optimize performance.
-Persisted queries can be requested by client applications using HTTP GET method and the response can be cached at the dispatcher and CDN layers, ultimately improving the performance of the client applications.
+Persisted queries can be requested by client applications using HTTP GET method and the response can be cached at the Dispatcher and CDN layers, ultimately improving the performance of the client applications.
 ---
 # Persisted GraphQL queries {#persisted-queries-caching}

 Persisted queries are GraphQL queries that are created and stored on the Adobe Experience Manager (AEM) as a Cloud Service server.
 They can be requested with a GET request by client applications.
-The response of a GET request can be cached at the dispatcher and CDN layers, ultimately improving the performance of the requesting client application.
+The response of a GET request can be cached at the Dispatcher and Content Delivery Network (CDN) layers, ultimately improving the performance of the requesting client application.
 This differs from standard GraphQL queries, which are executed using POST requests where the response cannot easily be cached.

 <!--
 >[!NOTE]